antoniosalco/Antoniosalco.github.io/index.md

 Además de haber estudiado Bachillerato de ciencias bilingüe ,recientemente he estudiado y conseguido con éxito la titulación de administrador de sistemas informáticos en red

-/* ### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/antoniosalco/Antoniosalco.github.io/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.
-*/

 ### CONTACTO